-51. Since the beginning of February 2021, the de facto authorities have reportedly detained hundreds of migrants, mostly Ethiopian and Somali nationals, holding them for months in overcrowded wards within the Immigration, Passports and Naturalization Authority's so-called "Holding Facility" in Sana'a.
-On 7 March 2021, migrants at the facility were on hunger strike protesting their arbitrary detention and conditions of detention.
+51. Since 1 February 2021, the de facto authorities have reportedly detained hundreds of migrants, mostly Ethiopian and Somali nationals, holding them for months in overcrowded wards within the Immigration, Passports and Naturalization Authority's so-called "holding facility" in Sana'a.
+On 7 March 2021, migrants at the facility were on a hunger strike, protesting their arbitrary detention and the conditions of their detention.
 A skirmish broke out between the protestors and several Houthi security guards.
 Migrants were pushed into a hangar-like building and locked up.
-Houthi anti-riot police arrived at the facility and launched several projectiles, one of which is said to have started a fire in the hangar-like building that was holding over 350 migrants.
+Houthi anti-riot police arrived at the facility and launched several projectiles, one of which was said to have started a fire in the hangar-like building that was holding over 350 migrants.
 As a result, at least 46 adult migrant men were killed, and more than 202 others injured.
-That same day, the Houthi Ministry of Interior sought to deflect responsibility by issuing a statement claiming the International Organization for Migration and United Nations bore responsibility due to their failure to provide shelter for "illegal migrants".
-35 On 20 March, the Ministry of Interior stated that, according to their
+That same day, the Houthi Ministry of Interior sought to deflect responsibility by issuing a statement claiming that the International Organization for Migration and the United Nations bore the responsibility, owing to their failure to provide